 Overall, we’re really happy with the way our slide-out flooring and trim is holding up 2 years later.
 Sure there are some scratches in the stain, but nothing too major.
 The problem is more with how we attached the trim – using our nail gun.

 We’re guessing the friction of bringing the slide in and out, along with us walking on it has created a few nails to slightly pop up over time.
 They don’t come up much, but enough to snag my socks every so often.
 It’s not like we’ve ever gotten hurt, but it’s definitely annoying and I can only imagine how nerve-wracking it could be if you have small children.

-We’ve always just nailed them back down when this happens but someday may reattach the trim with Contact Cement Adhesive.
+We’ve always just nailed them back down when this happens but someday may reattach the trim with Contact Cement Adhesive or a different strong adhesive.
 That’s what we used for the stair nose trim of our stairs and it’s worked great.
 If you have had success with any other options, we’d love to hear about them!

 3. RV Renovation Flop: Wood Bathroom Countertop

 This is one of our favorite projects because the wood we used for the countertop is from the 1800s, pulled out of a barn in North Carolina, and it was the first time we ever got to work with live-edge wood.
 You can watch our video on how we made the countertop here.

 The main problem is on the left where you can see we have discoloration that kind of hugs the sink.
 We’re not sure if that’s a result of the Tung Oil we used to seal the counter, or if we just didn’t seal the sink good enough and it’s hard water stains.